self-actuated/actuated.com/posts/2023-06-14-secure-microvm-ci-gitlab.md

 For every build that requires a runner, we will schedule and boot a complete system with Firecracker using Linux KVM for secure isolation.
 After the job is completed, the VM will be destroyed and removed from the GitLab instance.

+actuated for GitLab is for self-hosted GitLab instances, whether hosted on-premises or on the public cloud.

 If you'd like to use it or find out more, please apply here: [Sign-up for the Actuated pilot](https://docs.google.com/forms/d/e/1FAIpQLScA12IGyVFrZtSAp2Oj24OdaSMloqARSwoxx3AZbQbs0wpGww/viewform)

 ## Secure CI with Firecracker microVMs